molayoanjorin/Business-Intelligence-/Power BI/README.md

 The analysis produced several important findings:

 Overall Business Performance:
 The business generated approximately 183.09B in sales and 42.71B in profit, resulting in an overall 23.33% profit margin.

 Revenue Performance:
 Computers emerged as the leading revenue-generating product category, while the South South recorded the strongest regional sales performance.

 Customer Performance:
-Retail customers contributed the largest share of revenue, making them a key customer segment for the business.
+Retail customers contributed 17.3 billion to the sales, making them a key customer segment for the business.

 Sales Trends:
 January 2025 recorded the highest monthly sales, highlighting a period of particularly strong business activity.